Keysearch Review (Keyword Research on a Budget)

 Verdict:

-I give this module a 6 out of 10.
-While not mindblowing by any means, it’s a nice to have feature, but they really should get rid of that meta keywords recommendation.
+I give this module a 7 out of 10.
+While not mindblowing by any means, it’s a feature that is always nice to have as part of an SEO tool.

 JOIN BLOG PIONEER